Folsom, California

-Folsom is a city in Sacramento County, California, United States.
-It is commonly known for Folsom State Prison, the song "Folsom Prison Blues" by Johnny Cash, as well as for Folsom Lake.
-The population was 80,454 at the 2020 census.
+Folsom is a city in northeastern Sacramento County, California, United States.
+A 2025 population estimate puts the city's population at 92,577 residents.

-Folsom is part of the Sacramento−Arden-Arcade−Roseville Metropolitan Statistical Area.

 History

+The Nisenan tribe of Native Americans had long inhabited the area.
+The Gold Rush of 1849 brought violence, disease and overwhelming loss for the tribes.

-Folsom is named for Joseph Libbey Folsom who purchased Rancho Rio de los Americanos from the heirs of San Francisco merchant William Alexander Leidesdorff, and laid out the town called Granite City, mostly occupied by gold miners seeking their fortune in the Sierra Nevada foothills.
+Joseph Libbey Folsom purchased Rancho Rio de los Americanos from the heirs of San Francisco merchant William Alexander Leidesdorff, and laid out the town called Granite City, mostly occupied by gold miners seeking their fortune in the Sierra Nevada foothills.
 Though few amassed a great deal of wealth, the city prospered due to Joseph Folsom's lobbying to get a railway to connect the town with Sacramento.
 Joseph died in 1855, and Granite City was later renamed Folsom in his honor.
 The railway was abandoned in the 1980s but opened up as the terminus of the Gold Line of Sacramento Regional Transit District's light rail service in 2005.
-A few former gold-rush era towns are located within the city limits of Folsom, including Prairie City, Salmon Falls, and Mormon Island (though these towns no longer exist).
+A few former gold-rush era towns are located in and around Folsom, including Prairie City, Salmon Falls, and Mormon Island.

-Folsom hosted a significant Chinese American community when it was first incorporated, but arsonists burned Folsom's Chinatown in March 1886, driving Chinese Americans out of town.
+Folsom included a significant Chinese American community when it was first incorporated, but arsonists burned Folsom's Chinatown in March 1886, driving Chinese Americans out of town.

 The establishment of Folsom Prison came in 1880, when the Livermore family made an agreement with the state to donate land for the prison in exchange for prison labor.
 They planned to build a hydro-electric dam from the American River for a sawmill.
 Though the sawmill did not work out, the Livermores soon realized that the natural force of running water could provide enough power to transmit to Sacramento, and the Folsom Powerhouse, now a National Historic Landmark, was opened.
 At the time it was opened, it had the longest overhead run of electricity (22 miles) in the country.
 The powerhouse operated until 1952.

 Folsom Dam was built in 1956, providing flood control and water rights for the Sacramento Valley and created Folsom Lake.
 The dam is located on the southwest corner of the lake.
 The lake is an estimated 4.8 mi from Granite Bay to the most southern point of Folsom Lake.